bwoodbury3/looper/README.md

   * **beat_duration**: The bottom number in the time signature.
 * **start_measure**: Begin playing at this measure.
 * **stop_measure**: Stop playing at this measure.
+* **variables**: Named variables that can be substituted for numbers elsewhere in the project.

 ### Blocks